This religious thriller has unexpectedly become one of the summer's biggest movies

 The film, which has also been tangled up in online conspiracy theories, has been a box office success, grossing $85million (£65million).

-Sound Of Freedom is inspired by the experiences of former Homeland Security Agent Tim Ballard (played by Jim Caviezel), who spent more than a decade break up child-trafficking rings.
+Sound Of Freedom is inspired by the experiences of former Homeland Security Agent Tim Ballard (played by Jim Caviezel), who spent more than a decade breaking up child-trafficking rings.

 A synopsis for the film reads: “The incredible true story of a former government agent turned vigilante who embarks on a dangerous mission to rescue hundreds of children from sex traffickers.”